hmin970922/CLIPtone/README.md

 ```

 ## Acknowledgements
-Our implementation is based on the ["AdaInt"](https://github.com/ImCharlesY/AdaInt).
+Our implementation is based on the ["AdaInt"](https://github.com/ImCharlesY/AdaInt) and ["StyleGAN-nada"](https://github.com/rinongal/StyleGAN-nada).

 ## Citation
 ```